COLOR GIRL 114

 UNAPOLOGETICALLY: A ROLLER-SKATER

 Even though I’ve done so many great things with roller-skating such as class-projects, performances, and videos.
-There is still nothing like going back home to Chicago and skating to a combination of old-skool and new skool music.
+There is still nothing like going back home to Chicago and skating to a combination of old-school and new school music.

 Roller-skating is my only work-out and partially a huge reason why I can still wear the same clothes from high-school.
 It keeps my energy flowing and it’s a great stress reliever.
 I can’t go into depth about all aspects of roller-skating because most things only skaters can understand.